 Car accidents are fairly complicated personal injury cases, largely because negligence by multiple parties often contributes to a horrific crash.
 And not only can there be several people involved, but different insurance companies may also be involved.
 As a result, the more parties involved, the more complicated the case.

 Determining and proving liability is the main challenge of pursuing a car accident claim.
 Obviously, reckless driving, driving under the influence, or otherwise distracted driving are liabilities for the defendant.
 If you have sufficient evidence that the other driver caused the accident due to one of these reasons, your case has a strong chance of success.
+Cases that involve public transit accidents or bus crashes may fall under another set of rules.

 But other factors can also cause auto accidents.
 For example: